 - Dividends allow me to sleep well at night even when the stock market is very volatile.

 After many years of investing in dividend-paying stocks and earning dividends, our dividend income can already cover some basic monthly expenses like groceries, car insurance, house insurance, property tax, utilities, term-life insurance, cell phone & internet, and car fuel.

 What do I mean by achieving financial independence via dividend and ETF investing?

 Simple.
 Our goal is to earn sufficient dividends to cover our annual expenses.
-When this happens we can call ourselves financially independent and live off dividends without having to touch the principals.
+When this happens we can call ourselves financially independent and live off dividends without having to touch the principles.
 Who knows, maybe we can eventually pass our dividend portfolio to our kids and their kids too!

 In case you’re curious about financial independence, here are some articles you can check out: